laltman2/CATCH/training/HowToTrain.md

 * Training: options for initializing and training the model
   - batch: batch size of training data.
 Recommended: use the largest power of two that your system's memory will allow
+  - num_workers: number of additional processes for loading data.
+Use 0 for single processing, or as large a value as your memory will allow.
+YOLOv5 default is 8
   - epochs: number of epochs to train for
   - model_size: complexity of model to initialize.
 Options: 's', 'm', 'l', 'x'.
 Recommended: use smallest model that will train.
   - resume: only set this to true if your training was interrupted and closed unexpectedly.